Vyral/monique-walker/_posts/2019-10-11-whats-going-on-in-our-market.md

 To give you an example that will help clarify what this means, we just listed a property in North Scottsdale for $875,000, and we were able to sell it in about a week and a half for $860,000.
 We listed another property in North Phoenix for $435,000, and we were able to get the sellers that price when it sold. **Another property we listed at $270,000 had 20 offers on it,** and we were able to sell it for $280,000.

 In the end, for all price points under $1 million, the market is really strong.
-If you’re thinking about selling your house, or if you’re just curious about the value of your home, please reach out to me.
+If you’re thinking about selling your house or if you’re just curious about the value of your home, please reach out to me.
 I’d be so happy to help you.